State Matrix

 This state does not require organizations to post specific language when conducting charitable solicitations unless the organization is working with a professional fundraiser.

-Get Acquainted with State and Local Tax Exemptions
+Get Acquainted with State and Local Taxes and Exemptions

 In this state, organizations which have received federal income tax exemption under IRC § 501(c)(3) are automatically exempt from state income tax.
 Some organizations may choose to send a copy of their IRS determination letter to the state department of revenue to indicate the organization’s position that it qualifies for the exemption.
 Note that, although an organization may be exempt, if it has unrelated business taxable income (“UBTI”) that is subject to federal taxation, that UBTI may be subject to state income tax.
 (Mo.
 Rev. Stat. § 143.441(2)(1))